debimahapatra/JIRA/README.md

-# 🤖 JIRA AI Copilot
+# 🤖 JIRA AI Agent

 A ChatGPT-style Streamlit app powered by LangChain and Anthropic Claude that allows you to create, search, and edit JIRA issues using natural language.